isaacMedina1/personalDrumlogs/_book/02-Express-rhythm.md

 | *      | Repeat a pattern               |
 | !      | Replicate a pattern            |

-There is way more to it, so please visit the **[mini-notation reference](https://tidalcycles.org/docs/reference/mini_notation)**, to learn more about this notation system.
+There is way more to it, so please visit the [mini-notation reference](https://tidalcycles.org/docs/reference/mini_notation), to learn more about this notation system.

 ## Express rhythm {-}